Virginia Contractor License Bond

 Your bond will be accepted, or we’ll refund your payment in full.

-What Does a Virginia Contractor License Bond Cost?
+How Much Does a Virginia Contractor License Bond Cost?

 How Do I Get a Virginia Contractor License Bond?

 You can start the process of securing your Virginia contractor license bond by submitting a brief online application.
-Once your application is reviewed, you are given a quote for your bond cost and information about what you need to do to finalize your bond.
+Once your application is reviewed, you are given a quote for your surety bond cost and information about what you need to do to finalize your bond.

 Renewal Term and Expiration Date for Virginia Contractor License Bonds

 Most contractor licenses in Virginia expire two years from the date they were issued.
 Virginia contractor license bonds have the same expiration date as a contractor’s license, and therefore must be renewed at the same time.
-The surety company providing the bond send renewal information in advance of the expiration date to make for a seamless, timely renewal.
+The surety company providing the bond sends renewal information in advance of the expiration date to make for a seamless, timely renewal.

 Frequently Asked Questions